sferik/twitter-ruby/README.md

 * `#updates_count` (use `#tweets_count`)
 * `#translator` (use `#translator?`)

+### Errors
+The `Twitter::Error::ClientError` and `Twitter::Error::ServerError` class
+hierarchy has been removed.
+All errors now inherit directly from `Twitter::Error`.

 ### Null Objects
 In version 4, methods you would expect to return a `Twitter` object would return `nil` if that object was missing.
 This may have resulted in a